 A: Check your house valve to make sure it is fully opened.
-Most times on service calls, the house valves are partially open, especially if the customer has just moved in or if it is a new home.
+On most service calls, the house valves are partially open, especially if the customer has just moved in or if it is a new home.
 Once the house valve is fully open, the volume of water will be sufficient.

-A: During the period between June 1st and October 1st, the water conservation ordinance restricts citizens from draining and refilling their existing swimming pools.
-However, there are instances when a variance can be granted.
-If a customer requests a variance against this restriction, they need to send in writing their request to the Municipal Utilities Department and briefly state their reason for needing to drain and refill their existing swimming pool.
+But there are instances when a variance can be granted.
+To request a variance against this restriction, send a written request to the Municipal Utilities Department and briefly state the reason to drain and refill your existing swimming pool.

 A: Pool water should only be discharged into the sewer cleanout where water will be treated before it is discharged into the Delta.

 A: The NPDES stormwater permit regulations, promulgated by EPA, cover the following classes of stormwater discharges on a nationwide basis:

 Operators of construction activity that disturbs one or more acres of land.
 Construction sites less than one acre are covered if they are part of a larger plan of development.